geeta-kukreja/employee-manager/README.md

 # Employee-Manager
-Manage employs using react native and firebase
+Manage employees using react native and firebase